yeasy/code_snippet/README.md

 ## [system](system)
 Some system related tools, such as init a fresh os.

-### getweb.sh
-Simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference.

 ### rm.sh
 A much safer rm script, which can automatically backup removed files, in case deleting useful data (beta version).